Logarithmic double ramification cycles: Piecewise polynomials and strata classes

-The result is proven in \cite{Molcho2021-Hodgebundle} for the case where $X$ is a variety, but all that is actually used is that the cone stack $\ca A_X$ can be written as a colimit of a \emph{finite} diagram of cones.
-Now because we work with operational Chow rings with finite-type test objects we may immediately assume $X$ to be quasi-compact, so we can choose a smooth cover of $X$ by finitely many atomic log schemes.
-By quasi-separatedness we can then cover their overlaps with finitely many atomic log schemes, and the result is proven. \end{proof}
+The result is proven in \cite{Molcho2021-Hodgebundle} for the case where $\ca A_X$ is the canonical Artin fan of a variety $X$, but all that is actually used is that the cone stack $\ca A_X$ can be stratified by a finite number of strata, each isomorphic to $B(\mathbb{G}_m^k \rtimes G)$ for nonnegative integers $k$ and finite group $G$.
+Since $\sf{sPP}$ is by construction a strict \'etale sheaf, the result follows. \end{proof}

+\begin{remark} To aid the reader in following the proof above, we work through the later steps in the special case where $X = \Mbar_{1,2}$ and $S = B \bb Z/2$ is the closed stratum corresponding to a cycle of two projective lines.
+Step II reduces us to the case where $X = \ca A_{\sigma'}$ is the Artin fan